 Highlights

-• Work/life balance and flexible working are now key retention levers
+• Work/life balance and flexibility are key drivers of IT retention.

-• Automation & AI speed up hiring process
+• Automation and AI can significantly speed up recruitment processes.

-• Reduced turnover lowers hiring costs and fills skills gaps faster
+• Improved retention reduces hiring costs and skills gaps.

 What non-salary factors improve retention most?

-Flexible working, work/life balance, strong relationships with managers, meaningful perks and recognition often matter more than incremental salary increases.
+Flexible working, work/life balance, strong management relationships, and meaningful perks often outweigh salary increases alone.

 How can companies use exit interviews effectively?